 Disable Windows 10 Updates Completely

 Alternatively, you can completely Disable Windows Updates Download and installation by Disable the Windows services.
 For this press Win + R, type services.msc and hit the enter key.
-Now scroll download and look for Windows update service.
-Double click on it change the startup type Disable and stop the service next to service status as shown below image.
+Now scroll down and look for Windows update service.
+Double click on it change the startup type Disable and stop the service next to the service status as shown below image.